 Shared legal custody means you and your former spouse must agree before making any major life decisions regarding your children.
 This goes for medical issues as well as education and religious matters.
 It may also affect your living situation in some way.

 Some Kentucky parents choose a bird nesting option as a living situation.
 In this situation, the children keep living in the family home while the parents take turns living with them.

 You may feel strongly that you know what type of living situation would be best for your children following your divorce.
 However, if your former spouse disagrees with your assessment, you may face tremendous challenge trying to implement your plan.
 If have questions regarding your rights as a parent when it comes to deciding where your children will live, you can tap into support resources available to find a swift and agreeable solution to your problem.

-On behalf of Tasha K. Schaffner of Schaffner Family on Thursday, March 29, 2018.
+On behalf of Tasha K. Schaffner of Schaffner Family Law, posted in child custody on Thursday, March 29, 2018.

 Several years ago, a story broke concerning the proper placement for a child of Native American heritage.
 Though that battle waged for some time, the main issue was whether a Native American child should be raised by his or her blood tribal relatives.
 Though there are currently no reservations located in Kentucky, there are still members of several tribes that reside here who may be interested in these types of child custody cases.

 Recently, a custody battle gained national headlines when a Native American woman filed for emergency custody of her newborn grandchild as well as two older grandchildren.
 The woman enlisted the assistance of the tribal police who then contacted the police department in the county where her grandchild had just been born.
 Acting on what they believed were federal orders, officers accompanied tribal officials to a local hospital and took physical custody of the 2-day-old infant.